- For the marinade:

 - 6 cups homemade chicken broth or store bought

-- 12 cloves garlic (skin on) charred, broiled or toasted, and peeled
+- 12 cloves garlic charred, broiled or toasted with the skin on, and then peeled

 - 1 tablespoon dried oregano